 5. Prepare for how you will respond after a crisis.

-Now that plans and strategies are in place, you can take steps to improve the efficiency and quality of your organization’s response to a crisis to help you get back to work as quickly as possible.
+Now that plans and strategies are in place, you can take steps to improve the efficiency and quality of your organization’s response to a crisis to help you get back to work as quickly as possible if a disaster strikes.

 Consider creating a recovery team that can assess your losses and initiate recovery actions after a crisis.
 The roles and responsibilities of this team can be documented in your BCP.